alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 We need 9 grams of hydrogen to fill our 0.131 m³, at 70 g/m³.

-Hydrogen availability is not trivial either: it can be purchased in heavy bottles, but it has the advantage that it can be generated quite easily via electrolysis.
+Hydrogen availability is not trivial: it can be purchased in heavy bottles, but it has the advantage that it can be generated quite easily via electrolysis.
 Actually just put an AA battery in water; those bubbles you see at one end are pure hydrogen!